 "Umm..."

 I wasn't sure what to say.
-Emilia had clearly done her best, but it wasn't like she was a noble lady's maid or lady-in-waiting.
+Emilia had clearly done her best, but it was not like she was a noble lady's maid or lady–in–waiting.
 This was not a skillset she possessed.
-Moreover, I'd just had a violent outburst of sobs, laughter, and tears.
-Where before the problem had been my dark circles and pallor, now the bigger issue was my bloodshot, red-rimmed eyes.
+Moreover, I had just had a violent storm of sobs, laughter, and tears.
+Where before the problem had been my dark circles and pallor, it was now all compounded by my bloodshot, red–rimmed eyes.
 Emilia had tried to cover up the bags beneath my eyes, add a little color to my cheeks, and darken my white eyebrows a bit.
-The result was a nearly white face from the coverup spread up to my eyes, with pink splotches high on my cheeks and thin but vivid eyebrows that combined with my reddened eyes to give me a sort of surprised look, like a ghost caught of guard by the people she was meant to be haunting.
+The result was a nearly white face from the coverup spread up to my eyes, with pink splotches high on my cheeks and thin but vivid eyebrows that combined with my reddened eyes to give me surprised sort of look, like a ghost caught of guard.

 Blushing, Emilia shook her head and wordlessly started wiping my face.
 In the end, she just applied some lotion and balm to my lips.
 I looked as bad as before - worse now after the tears - but at least my lips didn't hurt anymore.

-We didn't have much time left, but before Emilia could step away, I grabbed her sleeve.
+We did not have much time left, but before Emilia could step away, I grabbed her sleeve.
 She looked at my hand, still avoiding my gaze.

 "Well, there's no rule I have to show my face, right?"

-Laughter started to bubble up in my chest again at the absurdity of it all, but I held it in this time.
+Laughter started to bubble up in my chest again at the absurdity, but I held it in this time.
 Still, I smiled behind the veil, feeling safer than I usually did with the screen of fabric hiding my expressions.
 Maybe the Ceremony would end up being almost enjoyable this time.

 Comments (1)